-Supplies, which consist primarily of drugs and medical supplies, are valued at first-in, first-out cost, but not in excess of market.
+Supplies, which consist primarily of drugs, and medical supplies are valued at the lower of cost and net realizable value, as determined on a first-in, first-out basis.

 Investments

 Investments in equity securities with readily determinable fair values and all investments in debt securities are measured at fair value in the balance sheet.
 Investment income or loss (including realized gains and losses on investments, interest and dividends) is included in excess revenues unless the income or loss is restricted by donor or law.
 Unrealized gains and losses on investments are excluded from excess revenues unless the investments are trading securities.